 Taking the seat her husband had vacated, Chris began to chat with her children loud enough for him to hear as he was leaving the kitchen.
 “You’ll have to forgive your father.
 He’s infantry, and you know what they’re like.”

 As if in agreement, Wendy slapped her little hand on the tray of her highchair and squealed.
-As delightful as that was, it was the look of consternation little Scott wore whenever his father set aside his domestic responsibilities in order to take up his assigned duties as a commissioned officer.
+As delightful as that was, Chris noticed the look of consternation little Scott wore whenever his father set aside his domestic responsibilities to take up his assigned duties as a commissioned officer.

 Setting the spoon and bowl aside, Chris reached out with her free hand and placed it on little Scott’s cheek.
 “He’ll be back,” she cooed reassuringly in an effort to calm the child.
-While she had no reason to doubt this would be true tonight, she dreaded the day when Nathan would need to pack up his go-bag and once more place himself in harm’s way, leaving her little choice but to lie to a child who did not understand duty, honor, and country were more than words to a man like his father.
+While she had no reason to doubt this would be true tonight, she dreaded the day when Nathan would need to pack up his go-bag and once more place himself in harm’s way, leaving her little choice but to lie to their child—a child who did not yet understand that duty, honor, and country were more than words to a man like his father.

 Tucson, Arizona

 Had Jan Field-Dixon’s flippant manner and her failure to give an inch on any of her demands been the end of it, Amy Porter, known as AP to both admirers and detractors, would have been able to take what she considered to be an affront to her professional judgment in stride and carry on in the same, no-nonsense manner she had relied on when she’d just been starting out.
-It was word that Sarah Jennings, a vivacious blond with deceptively innocent honey brown eyes who was but one of a swarm of interns working at the network would be accompanying her that really left Porter in a foul mood, at least at first.
+It was word that one of a swarm of interns, Sarah Jennings, a vivacious blond with deceptively innocent honey brown eyes, would be accompanying her that really left Porter in a foul mood.
 Were it not for the girl’s fawning admiration of the veteran journalist and her eagerness to please her, Porter would have ignored her.
-Instead, she took to using Jennings as if she were her personal assistant, never once realizing she was treating the intern in the same condescending manner she had despised when she’d been an intern.
+Instead, Porter used Jennings as if she were her own personal assistant, never acknowledging that she was treating the intern in the same condescending manner she’d once been treated.

 The producer and cameraman she’d be working with were an entirely different matter.
-John Cardosa, a tall, lean native of Arizona whose weathered face didn’t betray a hint of his Latino heritage was gregarious without being overbearing.
+John Cardosa, a tall, lean native of Arizona whose weathered face didn’t betray a hint of his Latino heritage, was gregarious without being overbearing.
 What annoyed Porter was the manner with which he dealt with her.
 Unimpressed by her credentials and pedigree, from the moment he picked her up at the airport, Cardosa treated her as if she were just one of his regular team.
 He tried to soften this unintended affront somewhat by informing her out here, meaning Arizona, they tendered to be laidback and easy going.
-“We’re a tight knit little group at the station,” he explained.
+“We’re a tight-knit little group at the station,” he explained.
 “More like a family.”
 Though she made it clear in her own less than subtle way she had no wish to be part of his family, Cardosa continued to deal with her as if they were old friends who just happened to be working together.